kollateral/kollateral/README.md

-# Kollateral
+# Kingmaker
 The flash loan building block.

 ## Disclaimer
-Though we make our best efforts to provide thorough test coverage, Kollateral is as of yet unaudited.
-We appreciate your interest in building on Kollateral, so please consider this alpha software and use at your own risk.
+Though we make our best efforts to provide thorough test coverage, Kingmaker is as of yet unaudited.
+We appreciate your interest in building on Kingmaker, so please consider this alpha software and use at your own risk.

 ```
 Copyright 2020 Kollateral LLC
+Copyright 2020 ARM Finance LTD

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use the included code except in compliance with the License.